People

 Edgar Vasquez is a Master’s student in Philosophy at Eastern Michigan University.
 He’s also earned a B.A. in Philosophy at EMU.
 He’s organized the EMU Undergraduate Conference in Philosophy in 2023 and 2024.
 He’s had the pleasure of giving a lecture on Death and Meaning at the Oakland University Philosophy camp for young high school students.
 His research interests are primarily in Chinese and Indian Philosophy as well as Philosophy of Mind.
 Finding ways to cultivate a more virtuous mind is what drives his research.

-John Torrey is Assistant Professor of Philosophy and a contributing professor in the Africana Studies unit at SUNY Buffalo State.
+John Torrey is Associate Professor of Philosophy and a contributing professor in the Africana Studies unit at SUNY Buffalo State.
 He holds a BA in Philosophy and Spanish from Morehouse College (2009) and an MA and Ph.D. in Philosophy from the University of Memphis (2019).
 His primary research interests are in the intersection of political philosophy, applied ethics, and African-American philosophy, specifically with regards to calls for Black reparations in America.
 Additionally, he has interests in philosophy of education and pre-college philosophy.
 He also has developed precollege philosophy programs since 2010, Philosophical Horizons at the University of Memphis and the Buffalo State Lyceum.

 Meera Patel is a Senior Director of Global Omnichannel Advanced Analytics at Kellanova, where she leads transformative initiatives leveraging AI in sales and marketing.
 With over 20 years of experience in the industry, she has played pivotal roles at companies such as Kellanova, Pepsi, and Unilever.
 Furthermore, she has also founded a tech start-up and co-developed an Omnichannel executive leadership program at Cornell Tech.